epsilon537/boxlambda/blog/_drafts/the-file-system-stack.markdown

 ```

-##### Visualizing the Flow
+#### Visualizing the Flow

-The following diagram illustrates the Word `foo` successfully "trying" bar when no exception is raised:
+The following diagram illustrates the Word `foo` successfully "trying" `bar` when no exception is raised:

 [![Foo Successfully tries bar..](../assets/the-file-system-stack/foo-tries-bar-no-exception.png)](../assets/the-file-system-stack/foo-tries-bar-no-exception.png)

 *Foo Successfully tries bar.*

-In the next diagram, bar raises an exception called `x-y-z`.
-Notice how the execution skips the remaining logic in bar and jumps back to the handler in foo:
+In the next diagram, `bar` raises an exception called `x-y-z`.
+Notice how the execution skips the remaining logic in `bar` and jumps back to the handler in `foo`:

 [![Foo tries bar with exception.](../assets/the-file-system-stack/foo-tries-bar-throws-exception.png)](../assets/the-file-system-stack/foo-tries-bar-throws-exception.png)